ArnauNunez/maze-solvers/README.md

 ## License

-This project was developed for the course “Eines Informàtiques per a les Matemàtiques”.
-You may adapt, improve, or reuse it freely.
+All Rights Reserved.
+This project is publicly visible but may not be copied, modified, or redistributed.